The latest update for this article is written by Lindsay Podolak.

-Although Valentine’s Day has come and gone, many NJ singles still have love on the brain.
+With Valentine’s Day just around the corner, many NJ singles have love on the brain.
 If the thought of starting a new relationship has been nagging you, it might be time to take action.
 The quest for a romantic relationship begins with getting out into the world.
 We spoke with New Jersey matchmakers, who offer helpful advice on where to look for love.

 Visit Friends and Family

 This may seem like a waste of time.
 After all, you don’t want to date your cousin, right?
 But hear out the experts.
 No one can read minds, says Cantarella, so it’s up to you to tell everyone you know that you’re interested in meeting someone.
 Think of the love search like a job search.
 You have to network to connect with people.
-True, you might not always find the right match, but meeting lots of people increases the odds of success.
-Whether you invite Aunt Celia out for coffee to fill her in on your goals or just RSVP yes to your friend’s Super Bowl party, putting yourself out there is a great start.
+True, you might not always find the right match, but meeting people increases the odds of success.

 Cities with Singles